 Guess what?
 People with denial about alcohol are the no fun ones.
 Lesson number two for me was that if family members or friends aren’t all on board for taking recovery steps early on, you might have to detach from them for a time, or forever.

 I heard from someone yesterday who was deeply angry that her son, sober since July, relapsed on a family outing to a winery in August.
 Everyone stopped at two or three, but he didn’t stop drinking all night and didn’t come home until the next day.

 Maybe it’s the wish to have life return to what it was before addiction that motivates families to carry on as before and then become angry when recovery fails.
 If you’re a parent who wants your child to succeed, you can support that loved one by avoiding outings that center around drinking.
 And maybe you just don’t drink at all.

-One thing I know for sure.
+One thing this formerly sober curious mom knows for sure.
 Recovery can’t happen with the addict alone, it has to include the family, community, and, yes, a nationwide effort to make recovery comfortable for every hero who attempts it.
-Sober since August 25, 2008, I’d like salute all those who support recovery with all their hearts and souls.
+Sober since August 25, 2008, I’d like salute all those who support recovery with all their hearts and souls, and with their actions.

 We’re heading into National Recovery Month, we should all consider what we can do to support recovery.